 Nucleosides are the building blocks of DNA and RNA, the biomolecules that store the genetic code and play critical roles in regulating cellular metabolism.
 They are used as the energy currency of cells (ATP is a nucleoside triphosphate), as precursors of metabolic cofactors (FAD and NADPH), for controlling chemistry in cells (catalytic RNA in ribosomes), and as chemical transporters (tRNA).
 Their importance cannot be overstated!
 Chemists have an interest in modifying the structures of nucleosides to make new molecular probes (e.g. fluorescent molecules that can be used to track and study nucleic acids) and to make drugs.
 Many important medicines are synthetic derivatives of nucleosides that “trick” infected or malignant cells into using the “unnatural” nucleoside by mistake during replication.
-This mechanism is how azidothymidine (AZT) attacks the HIV virus, gemcitabine kills breast cancer cells, and sofosbuvir can be used to cure hepatitis C. Back to the former application, fluorescent nucleoside analogues are now being used to study the mechanisms of copying, maintenance, and expression of the genetic code and for modern, next-generation DNA sequencing methods.
+This mechanism is how azidothymidine (AZT) attacks the HIV virus, gemcitabine kills breast cancer cells, and sofosbuvir can be used to cure hepatitis C. Back to the former application, fluorescent nucleoside analogues are essential tools for studying the mechanisms of copying, maintenance, and regulation of expression of the genetic code.
+They are also vital to modern, next-generation DNA and RNA sequencing methods.

 For more information, see our Publications.